 The GED Academy online courses are part of a new breed of educational software.
 Through the innovative GED test prep program, the GED Academy brings a virtual classroom to life on students' computer screens…a classroom peopled with fellow students who struggle with real-life problems.
 One of the hardest GED test subjects for many adult learners math.
 The GED Academy sees the need to approach math in a way that students can really relate to.

 From first glance, the GED Academy is clearly different from conventional GED prep or other online GED programs.
 With unit names like "Learning About Numbers" and "Understanding Shapes," the GED Academy appeals to students who find terminology like "number operations" and "geometry" off-putting.

 The philosophy is more than superficial.
 When you load an activity, what appears on the screen is not a math problem or a written introduction.
 It's a classroom, with four students and a teacher sitting around a table.
 Leonard Williams, the instructor, begins a discussion.

 Part of the course is learning how to learn.
-Through the virtual students, learners can examine students' thought process.
+Through virtual students, learners can examine students' thought processes.
 Students can see other students learning and connecting learning to their lives.